LaganYT/LRCLIB-Frontend/README.md

 - Upload audio client-side (required).
 - Sync lyrics line by line with the uploaded audio.
 - Publish synced lyrics to lrclib.net.
+- Full TypeScript support with type safety.
+- API route for publishing to lrclib.net with challenge-response mechanism.

 ## Instructions